Knowledge base

 Where do I register my addresses?

-Hopefully by the end of this article you will have all the answers that you are looking for.
+By the end of this article, you will have the answers that you are looking for.

 What is a Registered Address?

-The address must be a physical address in the UK and it needs to be in the same country your company is registered in.
+A registered office address must be a physical address in the UK and it needs to be in the same country that your company is registered in i.e. if your company is registered in Scotland, then it’s registered address must be in Scotland.
 Another rule about registered addresses is that a company can only have one registered address at any point in time.

-A registered address is where all important government documents relating to the company are sent, these documents are primarily from HMRC and Companies House but mail can also come from other government agencies such as the Financial Conduct Authority or the Department of Work & Pensions.
-It is the company's responsibility to check the post at this address regularly for any government correspondence sent there.
+A registered address is where all important legal correspondence relating to the entity is posted, these documents are primarily from HMRC and Companies House but mail can also come from other government agencies such as the Financial Conduct Authority (FCA) or the Department of Work & Pensions.
+It is the company's responsibility to check the post at this address regularly for any government correspondence posted there.

 What is the difference between a Business Address & Trading Address?